Simple Rustic Shadow Box

 Cut Narrow Fence Boards and Rest Them in the Picture Frame

-I picked some pieces out of the scrap pile and cut them to size to fit the picture frame that would become my rustic shadow box.
+I selected some pieces from the scrap pile and cut them to size to fit the picture frame that would become my rustic shadow box.
 Be sure to do a dry fit to ensure your boards fit snugly.

-Liquid Nails is Gelpful to Hold the Boards in Place
+Liquid Nails is Helpful to Hold the Boards in Place

 Next, I used Liquid Nails for this project.
 Here, you can see where I squirted it onto the lip of the picture frame to secure the fence boards.

-I continued to glue (Liquid Nails) and clamp until the boards set up.
+I continued to glue (using Liquid Nails) and clamp until the boards were set.
 For good measure, I also used my nail gun to secure the hold.

 By running a small bead of the liquid nails at each corner AND on the lip of the picture frame, no nails are necessary unless you choose to use them.